mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/hive-metastore/1.1.0-3.0.0/security/index.md

 1. From the left-side navigation menu, click on `Secrets`.

-2. From the Secrets page, click on the '+' icon in the top-right corner of the screen to create a new secret key-value pair.
+2. From the Secrets page, click on the `+` icon in the top-right corner of the screen to create a new secret key-value pair.

 3. In the `ID` field, provide a unique ID for the key-pair we want to create.
 This ID will be used later to enable secrets.
-In the `Value` field, enter the value of the secret i.e. database password, private key, or API token.
+In the `Value` field, enter the value of the secret; for example, a database password, private key, or API token.
 Lastly, click on `Create Secret`.

 ![Creating Secrets](https://downloads.mesosphere.com/hive-metastore/assets/secret_docs_screen1.png)

-4. Now, go to the {{ model.techName }}'s service configuration page for a fresh deployment of service using secrets.
-Click on '{{ model.techName }}' configuration menu to proceed.
+4. Go to the {{ model.techName }}'s service configuration page for a fresh deployment of service using secrets.
+Click on  the {{ model.techName }}  configuration menu to proceed.

 ![{{ model.techName }} Configuration](https://downloads.mesosphere.com/hive-metastore/assets/secret_docs_screen2.png)

 5. Scroll down and look for the `Enable Secrets` checkbox.
 Check the box to enable secrets.

-Now, enter the `ID` of the secret created earlier in the `Database Password` field.
-Click 'Review & Run'.
+1. Now, enter the `ID` of the secret created earlier in the `Database Password` field.
+Click **Review & Run**.
 The service will now be deployed using secrets.

 ![Using Secrets as the Database Password](https://downloads.mesosphere.com/hive-metastore/assets/secret_docs_screen3.png)